Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: Related Work

-For most of the moving birds in our scene, the appearance features of these birds on any individual image are not particularly rich.
-But looking at multiple frames in a row, it's pretty obvious where the birds are, which indicates that the moving bird has complementary feature information on multiple consecutive frames.
-Therefore, we use ConvLSTM to aggregate the features of the small moving object on consecutive frames and use the aggregated features to locate the small moving object.
+However, the feature aggregation operation of this kind of method is carried out in the intermediate feature layer.
+First, the feature extraction of each frame image is performed separately, and then the extracted features are aggregated, which has a good effect on the ImageNet dataset \cite{2015ImageNet}.
+However, in our scene, most of the flying birds, the appearance features on any single frame are not particularly rich, the bird size is small, and the bird features are easily lost when extracting the features of a certain frame image alone.
+At the same time, looking at consecutive frames makes it more obvious where there are birds, which indicates that the flying bird has complementary feature information on multiple consecutive frames.
+Therefore, we use ConvLSTM to aggregate the features of the flying bird object on consecutive frames before the input of the model (instead of aggregating at the intermediate feature layer) and use the aggregated features to locate the flying bird object.

-However, due to the small proportion of pixels and low SNR of moving birds in the monitoring image, there are still many false and missed detections only using the previous detection method.
-Therefore, based on the above detection, we use the method of object tracking to obtain the MR of the small moving object and generate the St-Cubes of the small moving object to improve the SNR.
-This St-Cube is then used to classify and localize small moving objects.
+Due to the small proportion of pixels and low SNR of flying birds in the monitoring image, there are still many false and missed detections only using the previous detection method.
+Therefore, based on the above detection, we use the method of object tracking to obtain the MR of the flying bird object and generate the St-Cubes of the flying bird object to improve the SNR.
+This St-Cube is then used to classify and localize flying bird objects.

 After processing the above methods, the detection effect still does not substantially improve.
-We further analyzed and found that there was a subset of small animals with slow movements in our data.
-At this time, if the St-Cube of the small moving object is still obtained by the above method, the slow moving small object will lack the surrounding environment information, which will lead to the degradation of the small moving object detection performance in this part.
-Therefore, the small moving object's motion information (motion speed) is considered in this paper.
-When the motion amount of the small moving object is lower than a certain threshold, its motion range is expanded, and the environmental information of the small moving object is increased to improve the identification of the small moving object.
+We further analyzed and found that there was a subset of flying birds with slow movements in our data.
+At this time, if the St-Cube of the flying bird object is still obtained by the above method, the slow moving flying bird object will lack the surrounding environment information, which will lead to the degradation of the flying bird object detection performance in this part.
+Therefore, the flying bird object's motion information (motion speed) is considered in this paper.
+When the motion amount of the flying bird object is lower than a certain threshold, its motion range is expanded, and the environmental information of the flying bird object is increased to improve the identification of the flying bird object.